 Signature Stat Spotlight Series:

-The play above also serves as a good segue way to discuss breakaway percentage.
 When a running back gains 15-plus yards on a single run, PFF tracks the run as a breakaway run and all the yards gained as breakaway yards.
-Then, we divide all of the running back’s breakaway yards by their total yards to calculate a back’s breakaway percentage and show which runners earn the highest (and lowest) percentage of yards on big runs.
+Then, PFF divides all of the running back’s breakaway yards by their total yards to calculate a back’s breakaway percentage and show which runners earn the highest (and lowest) percentage of yards on big runs.

 In today’s NFL, catching the ball is just as important if not more important for running backs, so we also track receiving success for backs using the same advanced stats for tight ends and wide receivers (i.e., yards per route run, passer rating when targeted, YAC/reception, drop rate).
 We track yards after contact and forced missed tackles on receptions for all pass-catchers, as well.